 How can a good God allow evil and suffering?

 Thus, our own choices sometimes produce evil over good.
-It is impossible for God to have created man with free will and evil not be a consequence.
 Also, the choices of others (including previous generations) can produce suffering.
 The consequences of bad choices sometimes affect not only the person who makes the wrong choice but also their family, friends, and sometimes even society.

 The Old and New Testaments make it clear that suffering can be a result of God's discipline in our lives—similar to the discipline a loving parent has for his child.
 A loving parent stops a child from putting his hand on a hot stove.
 The child "suffers" at the moment by being denied access and by the temporary pain of a spanking.
 But the parent sees the "big picture" and disciplines the child.
 So, too, can God discipline us.
 Hebrews 12:10-11 illustrates this point: "...but God disciplines us for our good, that we may share in his holiness.
 No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it."